crazytrain328/AIConverse/README.md

    ```bash
    virtualenv env
    ```
-4) Make sure you have Python and pip installed
+4) Make sure you have Python and pip installed</br>
    To Install Python:
    ```bash
    https://realpython.com/installing-python/